-How does Software Certification work?
+How does Measure Certification work?

 NCQA creates unique sets of sample data or "test decks," for each measure, developed from randomly generated member-level test data.
 Test decks test denominator, numerator and exclusion logic.
-You process this test deck through your HEDIS or P4P software product.
+You process this test deck through your HEDIS or P4P measure code.
 We compare your measure results to the expected results to determine if your software computes the measure correctly.
 Multiple test decks are available for each measure so you can correct errors.

-Software Certification and the Audit
+Measure Certification and the Audit

-- Organization-to-vendor field mapping
+- Organization-to-vendor field mapping.

-- Vendor compliance with IS standards, especially concerns that could affect the accuracy of reported rates
+- Vendor compliance with IS standards, especially concerns that could affect the accuracy of reported rates.

 - Certification incorporates new HEDIS measures into the testing process which reduces time and resources for you and your clients.